 There is no disabled parking on-site.
 There are Blue Badge parking bays close by on Lincoln's Inn Fields and Portugal Street.
 Blue Badge’s London map has more information.

 Magnifying glasses or magnifying sheets are available for loan from the reception desk.

-A Hunterian Museum App with full text and audio descriptions will be available from September 2023.
+A Hunterian Museum App with full text and audio descriptions is available to download.

 Audio visuals with spoken word have subtitles or explanatory text.

-Large text guides are currently being prepared and will be available from September 2023.
+Large text guides are currently being prepared and will be available in 2024.

 There is a countertop induction loop at the Museum reception desk and in spaces where Museum events are held.

 There are regular tours of the Hunterian Museum for visitors with specific access needs, including live audio description and British Sign Language interpreted tours.
 Speech to text will be available at many talks.
 Please check the Hunterian Museum website for details.

 An audio-described tour of the Museum and building will be available via the Hunterian Museum App from Autumn 2023.

 Museum displays access and sensory information